Curriculum Vitae

 Refereed Book Chapters

-12. An Ideal Customer: A Grounded Theory of Requirements Elicitation, Communication and Acceptance on Agile Projects.
+23. An Ideal Customer: A Grounded Theory of Requirements Elicitation, Communication and Acceptance on Agile Projects.
 Angela Martin, Robert Biddle, James Noble.
-To appear in Agile Software Development: Current Research and Future Directions.
-Nils Brede Moe, Tore DybŒ, Torgeir Dings¿yr, Editors.
+In Agile Software Development: Current Research and Future Directions.
+Nils Brede Moe, Tore Dybå, Torgeir Dingsøyr, Editors.
 Springer Verlag.
 2010.

-13. A Semiotic Model of User-Interface Metaphor.
+24. A Semiotic Model of User-Interface Metaphor.
 Pippin Barr, Robert Biddle, James Noble.
-Chapter in Virtual, Distributed and Flexible Organisations, Kluwer Academic Publishers, 2004.
+In Virtual, Distributed and Flexible Organisations, Kluwer Academic Publishers, 2004.

 Refereed Journal Articles